safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/MoneriumPack.md

 The `environment` is the environment for the Monerium SDK.
 You can choose between `production` and `sandbox`.

 The `production` environment will use the production Monerium services and the accounts will need to go through a KYC process.
 Real money will be transferred.
 The sandbox environment will use the Monerium [sandbox services](https://sandbox.monerium.dev) and no KYC is required.
 Fake money will be used.

-**Returns**
-An instance of the `MoneriumPack` class implementing the `SafeAuthPack<TPack>` interface for being used alongside the `SafeOnRampKit`.

-⚠️ The following methods shouldn't be called directly but used from the `SafeOnRampKit` instance instead. ⚠️

 #### `init(moneriumInitOptions)`